mwstowe/foff-milter/README.md

 - **EmailServiceAbuse**: Detect abuse of legitimate email services (SendGrid, Mailchimp, etc.) for phishing and brand impersonation
 - **GoogleGroupsAbuse**: Detect abuse of Google Groups mailing lists for phishing campaigns and reward scams
 - **SenderSpoofingExtortion**: Detect extortion attempts where attackers spoof the sender to appear as the recipient
+- **DocuSignAbuse**: Detect abuse of DocuSign infrastructure for phishing campaigns
 - **And**: All sub-criteria must match
 - **Or**: Any sub-criteria must match